Example Mapping: Making Stories Concrete

 March 31, 2026 · 17 min read

-Now they need to build something.
-And the first story on the board is: “Subscribe to a produce box.”
+The hotspots also made the priority clear: subscriptions are the critical path, nothing else works without them.
+The first story on the board is: “Subscribe to a produce box.”

 Sounds clear enough, right?
 That’s what they thought four weeks ago too, and it didn’t go well.